Exceptions to the six-year maximum may be granted annually if it is:

 14. |

 Submit portfolios to academic deans.
-Candidates who are eligible for both tenure and promotion prepare one portfolio to suffice for both categories.
-In addition to the printed portfolio, candidates may submit an electronic portfolio.
-The two versions must be identical. |
+Candidates who are eligible for both tenure and promotion prepare one portfolio to suffice for both categories. |

 January in-service meeting |